prototypefund/Digital_Bargeld-docs/anastasis.rst

   :status 404 Not Found:
     The requested resource was not found.

-  *Anastasis-Version*: $NUMBER --- The server must return actual version number in header;
+  *Anastasis-Version*: $NUMBER --- The server must return actual version of the encrypted recovery document via this header.
-  the client specifies version number in the header of the request (if not specified in request, the server returns latest version of EncryptedRecoveryDocument_ ).
+  If the client specified a version number in the header of the request, the server must return that version.
+If the client did not specify a version in the request, the server returns latest version of the EncryptedRecoveryDocument_.

-  *Etag*: Etag, hash over the body for caching and to prevent redundancies.
-If status is 200 OK, the server must send the Etag.
+  *Etag*: Set by the server to the Base32-encoded SHA512 hash of the body.
+Used for caching and to prevent redundancies.
+The server MUST send the Etag if the status code is 200 OK.

-  *If-modified-since*: If the client has previously received an Etag from the server, he has to send it with this request (to avoid unnecessary downloads).

-  *If-None-Match*: If this is not the very first request of the client, this contains the Etag-Value which the client has reveived before from the server.
+  *If-None-Match*: If this is not the very first request of the client, this contains the Etag-value which the client has reveived before from the server.
-  The client must send this header with every request (except for the very first request).
+  The client SHOULD send this header with every request (except for the first request) to avoid unnecessary downloads.

   *Anastasis-Account-Signature*: The client must provide Base-32 encoded EdDSA signature over hash of body with $ACCOUNT_PRIV, affirming desire to download the requested encrypted recovery document.
+The purpose used MUST be TALER_SIGNATURE_ANASTASIS_POLICY_DOWNLOAD (1401).

 .. http:post:: /policy/$ACCOUNT_PUB

-  Upload a new version of the customer's policy and encrypted master key share data.
+  Upload a new version of the customer's encrypted recovery document.
   If request has been seen before, the server should do nothing, and otherwise store the new version.
   The body must begin with a nonce, an AES-GCM tag and continue with the ciphertext.
 The format is the same as specified for the response of the GET method.
-The Anastasis server cannot validate the format, but MAY impose minimum and maximum size limits.
+The Anastasis server cannot fully validate the format, but MAY impose minimum and maximum size limits.

   :status 204 No Content:
-    The policy was accepted and stored.
-"Anastasis-Version" and "Anastasis-UUID" headers incidate what version and UUID was assigned to this policy upload by the server.
+    The encrypted recovery document was accepted and stored.
+"Anastasis-Version" and "Anastasis-UUID" headers incidate what version and UUID was assigned to this encrypted recovery document upload by the server.
   :status 304 Not modified:
     The same encrypted recovery document was previously accepted and stored.
 "Anastasis-Version" header incidates what version was previously assigned to this encrypted recovery document.
   :status 400 Bad request:
-    The $ACCOUNT_PUB is not an EdDSA public key.
-The response body may elaborate on the error.
+    The $ACCOUNT_PUB is not an EdDSA public key or mandatory headers are missing.
+    The response body MUST elaborate on the error using a Taler error code in the typical JSON encoding.
   :status 402 Payment Required:
     The account's balance is too low for the specified operation.
     See the Taler payment protocol specification for how to pay.
-    The response body SHOULD provide various means for payment.
+    The response body MAY provide alternative means for payment.
   :status 403 Forbidden:
     The required account signature was invalid.
 The response body may elaborate on the error.
+  :status 409 Conflict:
+    The *If-Match* Etag does not match the latest prior version known to the server.
   :status 413 Request Entity Too Large:
     The upload is too large *or* too small.
 The response body may elaborate on the error.

-  *Anastasis-Version*: $NUMBER --- The server must return the actual version number it determined.
-    Only generated if the status is 204 or 304.

-  *If-not-modified-since*: The client must provide an Etag with the hash over the body (to avoid unnecessary re-uploads).
+  *If-Match*: Unless the client expects to upload the first encrypted recovery document to this account, the client
+    SHOULD provide an Etag matching the latest version already known to the server.
+If this header is present, the server MUST refuse the upload if the latest known version prior to this upload does not match the given Etag.

+  *If-None-Match*: This header MUST be present and set to the SHA512 hash (Etag) of the body by the client.
+    The client SHOULD also set the "Expect: 100-Continue" header and wait for "100 continue" before uploading the body.
+The server MUST use the Etag to check whether it already knows the encrypted recovery document that is about to be uploaded.
+    The server MUST refuse the upload with a "304" status code if the Etag matches the latest version already known to the server.

   *Anastasis-Policy-Signature*: The client must provide Base-32 encoded EdDSA signature over hash of body with $ACCOUNT_PRIV, affirming desire to upload an encrypted recovery document.

   *Payment-Identifier*: Base-32 encoded 32-byte payment identifier that was included in a previous payment (see 402 status code).
-Used to allow the server to check that the client paid for the upload (to protect the server against DoS attacks) and that the client knows a real secret of financial value (as the kdf_id might be known to an attacker).
+Used to allow the server to check that the client paid for the upload (to protect the server against DoS attacks) and that the client knows a real secret of financial value (as the **kdf_id** might be known to an attacker).
 If this header is missing in the client's request (or the associated payment has exceeded the upload limit), the server must return a 402 response.
 When making payments, the server must include a fresh, randomly-generated payment-identifier in the payment request.

   **Details:**